 Capsular Contracture: All You Need to Know

 Capsular contracture is a complication that can affect women after breast augmentation or reconstruction surgery.
-Numbers will vary from study to study but overall may be as high as one in 10.
-So, what is capsular contracture?
+Numbers will vary from study to study, but overall it may affect as many as one in ten patients.

 This article will delve further into capsular contracture to offer an in-depth description and outline the treatment options for it.